Issah Salou

-Issah Abdoulaye Salou (born 4 February 1999) is a Nigerien professional footballer who plays as a central midfielder for Danish 2nd Division club Skive IK.
+Issah Abdoulaye Salou (born 4 February 1999) is a Nigerien professional footballer who plays as a central midfielder and also as a winger.

 Career

 Salou joined the youth academy of Ghanaian side Sporting Club Accra.

 In 2019, he signed for Randers in the Danish Superliga.
 During February 2021 he signed a deal for the rest of the season with Danish 2nd Division club Jammerbugt FC.

 On 1 February 2022, Salou signed with Danish 2nd Division club Skive IK.
+He left in the summer 2024.
+On August 3, 2024, Salou was suddenly on the roster of newly promoted Danish 2nd Division side Ishøj IF, without any further official announcement about the transfer.